Welcome Back to School!

 Welcome to the 2014-2015 school year!
 This year we have an eye to the future as we identify ways to make progress toward the goals that were adopted by our Board of Education in January.
 Together we are working to maintain a focus on student learning and achievement, to foster strong parent and community involvement and to maintain fiscal integrity for the District.
 Throughout the year, we will be communicating with our employees, our parents and our community regarding progress being made in each of these goal areas.

-As part of the focus on student learning and achievement, we are implementing the Common Core State Standards (CCSS) district wide.
+As part of the focus on student learning and achievement, we are implementing the Common Core State Standards (CCSS) districtwide.
 Last year teachers received training on strategies for using the standards in their classrooms.
 They are ready to move forward as they work with their students to teach and encourage them to communicate, collaborate, be creative and think critically.
 Students will be prepared to be competitive in a global society.
 Information regarding the implementation of the CCSS can be found on the district website (SimiValleyUSD.org) and each school's websites.
 There are resources there for parents, which can be helpful in supporting a student’s education at home.

 In addition to implementing the CCSS, this year we are proud to introduce new programs at Royal High School.
 Royal will begin offering International Baccalaureate (IB) classes this fall.
 RHS is one of only 95 schools in California authorized to offer the prestigious International Baccalaureate Diploma Program.
-Royal will also launch the Air Force JROTC program this fall.
+Royal also launched the Air Force JROTC program this fall.
 The JROTC program provides instruction in air and space fundamentals and focuses on the development of responsibility, character and self-discipline.

 Our Board of Education continues to look at ways to redesign and repurpose our schools to meet the needs and interests of all students.
 Teachers, classified staff, parents and the community are encouraged to discuss innovative ways to bring new programs into our schools as we prepare our students for the future.
 Generating and discussing ideas such as these is just one way that parents and the community can be involved as our partners in education.